rtothaoss/PictureLocationMap/README.md

 ![alt text](https://media.giphy.com/media/U6k41BdMeH83hH7y5H/giphy.gif 'Picutre App in Action')

 Users can take pictures and save the location of where the picture was taken.
-This is similiar to apps like yelp or reviews written on google.
+This is similiar to apps like Yelp or reviews written on Google.

 ### Follow these steps to use the app: